 A State of Flux

 With the world of inflatable boats in such a state of flux, it is important to know what you are buying, from whom, and the quality of service support you will get.
 Well-established brands that also serve the commercial market have worldwide service support, but not all stations are trained to inspect and service recreational rafts-one reason why we recommend a SOLAS raft for worldcruisers.
-Although we were not able to confirm this, it appears that several of the inspection companies listed at the US Coast Guard’s Maritime Information Exchage that are certified to inspect Zodiac liferafts abroad, actually fall under the Survivetec umbrella.
+Although we were not able to confirm this, it appears that several of the liferaft inspection companies listed at the US Coast Guard’s Maritime Information Exchange that are certified to inspect Zodiac liferafts abroad, actually fall under the Survivetec umbrella.
 It is not clear if all of these SOLAS-compliant facilities on this list are authorized to inspect Zodiac’s new recreational rafts.
 Zodiac’s list of approved facilities for the new recreational rafts is available here.
 Having a SOLAS-trained technician inspect your liferaft is not necessarily a bad thing, but most liferaft manufacturers require you use their certified inspection stations to maintain warranty protection.

 The elastomer used to make the Avon liferaft pictured above is chloroprene rubber (CR), also known as neoprene.
 Another elastomer common among inflatable boats is chlorosulfonated polyethylene (CSM), known by the brand-name Hypalon.
 It appears that the materials coating has failed, possibly due to age and folding stresses during vacuum bagging.